JoshTickles/macOS/Glance-Grafana/Readme.md

 Quick write up on how I use these 3 tools to great great looking moonitor graphs in a pinch.
 This is gonig to assume you have a VM with influxDB and Grafana already installed.

 # Setup

-Okay I'm writing this up for monitoring a macOS system but it's easily adaptable for Linux boxes too.
+Okay, I'm writing this for monitoring a macOS system but it's easily adaptable for Linux boxes too.

 > NOTE!
 If you're on a machine behing a proxy you can set the proxy for use in terminal using: `export ALL_PROXY=http:myProxy:port`